 any.
 You can convert between data types using casting functions such as

-to_integer(), which casts values of any type to type
+to_int(), which casts values of any type to type

-upper() can only be used on data with a type
+upper() only on data with a type

 The complex data type

-array[ ] supports each primitive data type, e.g.
+array[ ] supports each primitive data type, such as

 tamr_id, have a default data type of